Field Theory via Higher Geometry I: Smooth Sets of Fields: Abstract

 \section{Abstract}

-The physical world is fundamentally: (1) field-theoretic, (2) smooth, (3) local, (4) gauged, (5) containing fermions, and last but not least: (6) non-perturbative.
-Tautologous as this may sound, it is remarkable that the mathematical notion of geometry which reflects {\it all} of these aspects -- namely, as we will explain: ``{\it supergeometric homotopy theory}'' -- has received little attention even by mathematicians and remains unknown to most physicists.
-Elaborate algebraic machinery is known for {\it perturbative} field theories, but in order to tackle the deep open questions of the subject, these will need to be lifted to a global geometry of physics.
+Most modern theoretical considerations of the physical world suggest that nature is at a minimum: (1) field-theoretic, (2) smooth, (3) local, (4) gauged, (5) containing fermions, and last but not least: (6) non-perturbative.
+Tautologous as this may sound to experts of the field, it is remarkable that the mathematical notion of geometry which reflects {\it all} of these aspects -- namely, as we will explain: ``{\it supergeometric homotopy theory}'' -- has received little attention even by mathematicians and remains unknown to most physicists.
+Elaborate algebraic machinery is known for {\it perturbative} field theories both at the classical and quantum level, but in order to tackle the deep open questions of the subject, these will need to be lifted to a global geometry of physics.
+Prior to considering any notion of non-perturbative quantization procedure, by necessity, this must first be accomplished at the classical and pre-quantum level.

 Our aim in this series is, first, to introduce inclined physicists to this theory, second to fill mathematical gaps in the existing literature, and finally to rigorously develop the full power of supergeometric homotopy theory and apply it to the analysis of fermionic (not {\it necessarily} super-symmetric) field theories.
 Secondarily, this will also lead to a streamlined and rigorous perspective of the type that we hope would also be desirable to mathematicians.